 Need research help?
-With classes moving online in March 2020, I am available for meetings virtually using Zoom.
-You can schedule an appointment with me either by clicking the button in my information box to the left, by selecting a day/time on my Make an Appointment page, or by contacting me directly at email@example.com.
+I am available for meetings virtually using Zoom throughout the year.
+You can schedule an appointment with me either by clicking the button in my information box to the left, by selecting a day/time on my Make an Appointment page, or by contacting me directly at firstname.lastname@example.org.
 When you make an appointment, I will send you a Zoom link for us to meet.
 If Zoom will not work for you, please email me and we will find another option for meeting.
 Need help right away?
 Please contact a librarian using one of our Ask a Librarian options.

 This guide has been created to help introduce digital humanities to those new to the discipline and suggest starting points for conducting research into and learning more about DH.